sirnewton01/post-web/README.md

 ## Post-Web

-The post-web is something that should emerge from the failures of the world-wide-web and attempt to fix these adding greater capability at a lower cost than the original.
+The post-web is something that should emerge from the failures of the world-wide-web and attempt to fix these problems while adding greater capability at a lower cost than the original.
 For those aware of the history of computing an apt metaphor here would be to live in a world of Multics and finally have Unix.
 Another way of putting this is that we live in a world of Mainframes (ie. Cloud, maybe) and we want our personal computers.
+Users of the post-web should be capable of understanding some of the internal workings without too much specialized knowledge because the system itself is designed with simplicity in mind.

+### Text as the default

+Much of the world-wide-web glosses over the actual content with branded and magazine-list presentation.
+If content, not presentation, is the primary goal, which it should be, then the simplest and most elegant way to represent that is plain text.
+That is not to say that there are cases where other media types better represent or enhance the content, but text should be the default unless there is good reason to deviate for a number of reasons covered below.

+### Interoperability

+Text can be read and processed with a wide variety of tools, many of which are provided as part of your operating system.
+Unix has demonstrated a rich foundation based on text inputs and outputs, which are easily lost when moving to rich file types, such as the world-wide-web.
+It should be possible to use the post-web system with the standard operating system tools for the most part, which can help to stem the repeated reinvention of these tools over and over for different file formats.
+If the standard tools are too complex or incomplete then perhaps the operating system itself should be simplified.

+It is worth mentioning that tools such as PGP (or GPG) are quite easy to use with text files.
+Cryptographic signatures can be appended to the end of a text file.
+Decryption is also a relatively simple matter.

+### Transparency

+It is difficult to hide content in plain text.
+Opportunities for malicious content are much less.
+Since everything is out in the open it forces the author to be more concise and clear, which is probably a good thing in general.
+Even hyperlinks are exposed and not abbreviated preventing phishing attacks.